-I recently dropped LineageOS because shortly after the unwelcome manual upgrade (read: install from scratch) from 15.1 to 16 it broke down after a nightly update that would have required additional steps (but the updater app did not inform about this).
+Before this I had regular LineageOS installed on the same device.
+But after an unwelcome manual upgrade from 15.1 to 16 - I had to install from scratch, there's no upgrade procedure - it broke down after another nightly update that would have required additional steps (but the updater app did not inform about this).

 - the e.foundation app store (I use f-droid)

 - microG (I have no use for that)